 Cast: Clint Eastwood, Telly Savalas, Don Rickles, Donald Sutherland

-Long before THREE KINGS, there was this early 70s war-comedy gem called KELLY'S HEROES, with a terrific cast and funny situations.
+Long before Three Kings there was this early 70s war-comedy gem called Kelly's Heroes, with a terrific cast and funny situations.
 Set during WWII, this tells the tale of a small group of Americans who learn of a cache of $16 million worth of gold bars 30 miles behind Nazi lines.
-Kelly, a private with lots of leadership ability, brings the group together and both inspire and conspires the men into the elaborate "rescue mission" to get the gold without getting caught or killed.
+Kelly (Eastwood, Coogan's Bluff), a private with lots of leadership ability, brings the group together and both inspire and conspires the men into the elaborate "rescue mission" to get the gold without getting caught or killed.